 What is the difference between food addiction and binge eating?

-Food addiction and binge eating are two terms that are often used interchangeably.
-However, the discussion on food addiction vs. binge eating and the distinct differences of the two disorders can help individuals distinguish one from the other.
+The main difference between food addiction and binge eating are the specific categories or characteristics of food involved in each condition.
+The discussion on food addiction vs. binge eating and the distinct differences between the two can help individuals distinguish one from the other.

 Food addiction refers to a form of behavioral addiction that develops as a result of a person’s biochemical dependency on foods that have highly addictive properties, including foods that are high in fat and sugar.

 This biochemical nature creates a dependency on the physical reaction that an individual experiences following consumption of such foods.
 On the other hand, binge eating disorder (BED) is a formally classified and diagnosable mental health condition.
-BED often results from a complex combination of biological, environmental, emotional, and psychosocial influences.
+BED often considers merely the amount of food consumed by an individual, according to an article on the comparison between food addiction and binge eating disorder from GPnotebook.
+BED also results from a complex combination of biological, environmental, emotional, and psychosocial influences.

 It is easy to confuse the two food-related issues as they can appear to be similar on the surface.
 For instance, just like binge eaters, people with food addiction can also engage in frequent episodes of uncontrolled eating.

 Furthermore, during the absence of highly palatable foods, food addicts may experience withdrawal symptoms similar to what substance abusers go through when attempting to quit.
 In this case, food addiction therapy is necessary for intervention and help.

 What is the relationship between food and addiction?